wheaney/social-freedom/README.md

   * Accepting a follow request
     * Adds Cognito identity to appropriate IAM group, granting subscribe permissions to SNS topics and read permissions to posts and comments
-    * Directly trigger Lambda or publish to known SNS topic in the requesting account
+    * Publish to SNS topic in the requesting account
   * Denying a follow request
-    * Directly trigger Lambda or publish to known SNS topic in the requesting account
+    * Publish to SNS topic in the requesting account
   * Follow accepted, SNS topic subscription
     * Create subscription for news feed updates (optional, depends on account prefs)
     * Notify account owner (depending on account settings)
-    * Persist relationship to friends table
+    * Persist relationship and cache profile data to follows table
   * Removing a follow
     * Removes identity from requested group
     * Notifies following account of remove (SNS publish)